pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 * building your documentation
 * linting and other code cleanup tools

+These dependencies are considered optional, because they are not required to install and use your package.

-These dependencies can be stored in an `[optional.dependencies]` table in your **pyproject.toml** file.
+Optional dependencies can be stored in an `[optional.dependencies]` table in your **pyproject.toml** file.

 It's important to note that within the `optional.dependencies` table, you can store additional, optional dependencies within named sub-groups.
 This is a different table than the dependencies section discussed above which contains a single array with a single list of required packages.

-## How to declare development dependencies
+## Create optional dependency groups

 To declare dependencies in your **pyproject.toml** file: